Joeri157/thirdprojecttesting/README.md

 ## Overview
 Simple internet forum, where you are able to post anything funny and many more… <br>
-To put a smile on people’s faces daily
+To put a smile on people’s faces daily <br>
+[Click here!](https://thirdmilestoneproject-m3m3kru.herokuapp.com/) to go to website
 </div>

 ## UX